On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-The proof of the other assumption needed to prove that $T^+$ is similar to the case of Steiner systems.
-As in the setting of Steiner systems, the key ingredient of the next proof is Lemma \ref{ngons:algebraic_lemma}.
+The proof of the technical assumption \ref{technical_assumptions}(\hyperref[minimality_condition]{D2}) is similar to the case of Steiner systems.
+In fact, as in the setting of Steiner systems, the key ingredient of the next proof is Lemma \ref{ngons:algebraic_lemma}.

-\begin{proposition}[{\ref{the_K_saturated_lemma}(\hyperref[minimality_condition]{D2})}] If $M \models T^+$ is $\aleph_1$-saturated, $A \oleq M$ is countable, and for every trivial extension $A\oleq Ab$ there is $b' \in M$ s.t. $Ab \cong_A Ab'\oleq M$, then for every minimal extension $A\oleq A\bar{c}$ there is $\bar{c}' \in M$ s.t. $A\bar{c} \cong_A A\bar{c}'\oleq M$. \end{proposition} \begin{proof} Let $M \models T^+$ and $A \oleq M$.
+\begin{proposition}[{\ref{technical_assumptions}(\hyperref[minimality_condition]{D2})}] If $M \models T^+$ is $\aleph_1$-saturated, $A \oleq M$ is countable, and for every trivial extension $A\oleq Ab$ there is $b' \in M$ s.t. $Ab \cong_A Ab'\oleq M$, then for every minimal extension $A\oleq A\bar{c}$ there is $\bar{c}' \in M$ s.t. $A\bar{c} \cong_A A\bar{c}'\oleq M$. \end{proposition} \begin{proof} Let $M \models T^+$ and $A \oleq M$.
 Suppose $A\oleq A\bar{c}$ is a minimal strong extension.
 If $\bar{c}$ is a single element with no incidence with elements in $A$ then we are immediately done by the inductive assumption, thus we distinguish the following two cases.

 \underline{Case 1}. $\bar{c}=c$ is an element incident with one element in $A$.